 Pick up the pace (or not) with a trip down the Chipp’ via canoe or kayak.
 Canoe and kayak groups range from two people to large parties, with two canoe/kayak liveries there’s enough fun for everyone!

-The Chipp’ also acts as a focal point for four city parks; Nelson Park, Mill Pond Park, Island Park and Chipp-A-Waters Park.
+The Chipp’ also acts as a focal point for four Mount Pleasant City Parks; Nelson Park, Mill Pond Park, Island Park and Chipp-A-Waters Park.
 These parks allow easy access to the river for fishing and tubing.
 If you prefer to stay on land, the GKB Riverwalk Trail connects the parks (mentioned above), leading you alongside the Chippewa River as you walk or bike the pristine pathways.

 View this post on Instagram